DifferentialSet/DifferentialSet/README.md

 3. To check the size of the differential sets, and thus confirm the reduction in the memory footprint, check `sensitive_ds_info.csv` inside each benchmark folder.
 The second column denotes the size of the differential set.

 ## Running Constantine
+1. Run the Constantine script.
+The unrolled benchmark programs, which we deem as the source program, are already inside the image.
 ```console
 docker run -it --privileged hflsmax/dsa:constantine
 cd /constantine/src